-- All core midwifery courses must have been completed within the last ten years - Must pass all core midwifery courses with at least a B-grade.
+- All core midwifery courses must have been completed within the last ten years - Pass PROD 1000 (pass/fail), core midwifery courses with at least a B- grade, and all other courses with at least a C grade.
 Core midwifery courses are indicated in dark red font in the Course Descriptions section of this handbook. - All other courses must be completed with at least a C grade.